tauhidst07/E-commerce/README.md

 ### 👥 User Features
 - User registration and login using JWT
 - View products with details like price, image, and description
-- Search and filter products by name and category
+- Search and filter products by name,category and price
 - Add to cart, remove from cart, and update quantities
-- Checkout with mock payment and shipping address
+- Checkout with razorpay payemnt and shipping address
+- user account and address management
 - Order history (authenticated users only)

 ### 🛠️ Admin Features